 The cumulative impacts of growth from development within a geographic area can result in overall conditions that are more detrimental than the sum of their incremental parts.
 That is, they have a synergistic effect, rather than an additive effect.
-Traditional approaches to planning and development review processes are often weak or ineffective in controlling or evaluating eumulative development impacts.
-The cumulative effects of development tend to be different than other forms of development.
-This is principally because implementation of large development plans or projects in increments precludes evaluation of the total impact of all development when completed.
+Large individual developments have more easily understood impacts that can be mitigated than smaller widespread projects with cumulative impacts.
+Such cumulative effects are difficult to evaluate when development plans are presented incrementally.